NW-PaGe/avian-flu/README.md

 - [License](#license)
 - [Acknowledgements](#acknowledgements)

+## Getting Started
+(Describe any context that new users should know before using this project.)
 ## Data Sources & Inputs
 This build relies on publicly available data sourced from GISAID and GenBank.
 These data have been cleaned and stored on AWS.